allegro/bigflow/docs/project_structure_and_build.md

 The `bigflow build-package` command takes three steps to build a Python package from your project:

 1. Cleans leftovers from a previous build.
-1. Runs tests from the `test` package and generates a JUnit xml report, using the [`unittest-xml-reporting`](https://pypi.org/project/unittest-xml-reporting/) package.
-You can find the generated report inside the `project_dir/build/junit-reports` directory.
+1. Runs tests for the project.
+You can find the generated report inside the `build/junit-reports` directory.
 1. Runs the `bdist_wheel` setup tools command.
 It generates a `.whl` package which you can upload to `pypi` or install locally - `pip install your_generated_package.whl`.